 - 1. In a cell of your choice, enter a number that has a decimal portion. - 2.
 Position the cursor in the cell where you want the results to appear. - 3.
-Enter =INT( to begin the function entry. - 4.
+Enter =INT(to begin the function entry. - 4.
 Click the cell where you entered the number. - 5.
-Enter a closing parenthesis to end the function, and press Enter.
+Enter a closing parenthesis to end the function, and press the Enter key.